Chateau de Hautefort, Dordogne visitors guide

 You will also want to take a stroll around the small but picturesque village of Hautefort stands around the castle and contains a 17th century hospice, now a small museum of medicine, and also Hautefort Tourist Office.

 Note: most beautiful castle in the Dordogne perhaps, but Chateau de Hautefort is not the most visited - that distinction belongs to the Chateau de Castelnaud and its Museum of Medieval Warfare.
 See more Dordogne castles.

-Map of Chateau de Hautefort and places to visit
+Map of Chateau de Hautefort and places nearby